The Honors Tutorial College is not the typical university honors college.

 • Aware and Conscientious

 HTC students pride themselves on being intellectual and productive citizens of society.
-The college is a collection of students who are always working to make their community a better place to live.
-The Honors Tutorial College has an intense commitment to community service in Athens, the Appalachian region, and the world at large.
+The College is a collection of students who are always working to make their community a better place to live.
+HTC has an intense commitment to community service in Athens, the Appalachian region, and the world at large.